Empathy Mapping

 The four quadrants of an empathy map are:

-1. Said/Says: The “Says” section represents what you hear your users say out loud, and it's usually the easiest section to complete.
-By listening to their words, you gain valuable insights into their expectations, concerns, needs and preferences.
+1. Said/Says: This is usually the easiest section to complete.
+The “Said/Says” section is for what you hear your users say out loud.
+You gain valuable insights into their expectations, concerns, needs and preferences by listening to their words.
 Place direct quotes from users in this section.

 For example, this section might include:

-2. Did/Does: The "Does" section focuses on your users’ actions and behaviors.
-It helps to understand how users interact with the brand, products or services.
-By analyzing the users’ actions, you can identify pain points and opportunities for improvement.
+2. Did/Does: The "Did/Does" section is for your users’ actions and behaviors.
+This will help you understand how users interact with your product.
+You can analyze the users’ actions to identify pain points and opportunities for improvement.

 For example:

-• “The user screenshots motivational quotes to share on their Instagram story.”
+• “The user screenshots motivational quotes and shares them on their Instagram story.”

-• “The user lists the many different student societies they belong to in their bio.”
+• “The user lists the different student societies they belong to in their bio.”

-3. Thought/Thinks: The "Thinks" section represents your users’ thoughts, beliefs and assumptions.
-This section uncovers the underlying motivations and aspirations that drive their behavior.
-When you understand what your users think, you can align your product with their mental models.
+3. Thought/Thinks: The "Thought/Thinks" section is for your users’ thoughts, beliefs and assumptions.
+It looks at the underlying motivations that drive user behavior and this allows you to align your product with your users’ mental models.

-• “I wish I had more free time, but there’s just so much to do.
-Will this app help, or is it just another thing that will take up my time?”
+• “I have so much on my plate.
+Will this app actually help me or is it just another thing that will take up precious time?”

-• “The tuition fees are so high, I hope this app has a free option.
+• “My tuition fees are overdue as it is.
+I hope this app has a free option.
 I’m on such a tight budget.”

 For example, this section might include: